 That rings true to Dr. Michael Meyer, a clinical professor in the department of psychiatry at the University of British Columbia in Vancouver and author of the book, Men and Divorce.

-personal problems in their lives," Meyer says.
-"And, they also tend
+about personal problems in their lives," Meyer says.
+"And,

 We got a lot of good advice from our respective officiants.
 The Rabbi leaned in and told us that the secret to a good wedding wasn't the food, but the music.
 He then proceeded to recommend a band from the South Side of Chicago called The Gentlemen of Leisure which he assured us would rock the house.
 The priest, for his part, counseled us that we should never go to go to bed angry.